LouisBrunner/valgrind-macos/nightly/README.txt

 (5) To run the tests, execute:

-       $DIR/bin/nightly $DIR $TAG
+       $DIR/nightly/bin/nightly $DIR/nightly $TAG

     You probably want to put this command into a cron file or equivalent so it is run regularly (preferably every night).
-Actually, it's probably better to put that command inside a script, and run the script from cron, rather than running $DIR/bin/nightly directly.
+Actually, it's probably better to put that command inside a script, and run the script from cron, rather than running $DIR/nightly/bin/nightly directly.
 That way you can put any other configuration stuff that's necessary inside the script (e.g. make sure that programs used by the mailer script are in your PATH).